What Is Eosinophilic Esophagitis?

 The inflammation can cause the esophagus to malfunction, so food is not moved readily to the stomach.
 Over time, this can lead to an esophageal stricture (narrowing), a build-up of fibrous tissue, tearing of the esophagus and abscesses.

-Eosinophilic esophagitis can happen at any age, but it is most common in Caucasian men.
+Eosinophilic esophagitis can happen at any age, and it is most common in Caucasian men.
 Other risk factors include atopic dermatitis (chronic skin inflammation), asthma, and food and environmental allergies.
 Eosinophilic esophagitis tends to run in families.